LIFE STORY

 Fifty is a good round number, though the reality is somewhat longer.

 I first visited Japan in 1962 on my ‘do it yourself’ tour of Japan after visiting South Korea and before returning to Hong Kong.
-Enchanted by the people and the rural scenery (and being able to use my Hong Kong Chinese to read some of the language) I vowed to return.
+Enchanted by the people and the rural scenery (and being able to use the Chinese gained as a diplomat to read some of the language) I vowed to return.

-I returned in 1969, first after a spells as anti-Vietnam war rebel and then as news correspondent (1969-74).
-After that it was an academic, book writer and finally as an in-demand speaker and commentator until well into this century.
+I did return in 1967, first as a researcher into an aspect of the Japanese economy (having resigned from Canberra’s External Affairs as a Vietnam War protestor) and then as news correspondent (1969-74).
+After that it was as academic, book writer, a member of many committees (including some official) and finally as an in-demand speaker and commentator until well into this century.

 I also set out to try to understand the mentality of the Japanese.
-For example, why were the Japanese so different from the Chinese about whom I also had some experience?
+For example, why were the Japanese so different from the Chinese who shared much the same Confucian culture and with whom I also had some involvement?

 1. First Impressions